-Google Analytics is the source of data used for website reach and traffic.
-Specific metrics from Google Analytics include users, new users, pageviews, sessions, session duration, average pages per session, behavior flow, application downloads and search activity.
-CSS website enabled the use of Google Analytics in January 2019, which means a baseline of comparable months to the intervention period of August 5 to November 4 in a prior year is not available.
+The CSS website enabled the use of Google Analytics in January 2019, so baseline data for August 5 to November 4 of the previous year are not available.
 Use of Google Analytics data is also limited in this report as records of application downloads from the website were not enabled until June 2019.
 Based on this limitation, the two months of June and July 2019 were set to serve as the baseline period.
 The intervention period for comparison was set for a comparable two months of September and October 2019.
 Google Analytics search console, which tracks search engine activity and is a measure of SEO was not enabled until August 2019, so no comparison of search activity with a baseline is available through Google Analytics.

 Since a central goal of the overall digital marketing project is to increase child support applications, CCS administrative data on new applications from the targeted counties is an outcome measure included here.
-While increasing the number of child support applications is not a specific objective of this first intervention, analysis of administrative data is included to establish a framework for future intervention evaluations and to increase understanding of the demographics of the child support applicants.
-Administrative data included information on individuals who initiated a child support application in the six participating counties for the baseline period of August 5 - November 4, 2018 and the intervention period of August 5 - November 4, 2019.
+While the objectives of this first intervention were to increase the number of visits to the website and to increase the number of child support applications downloaded, the overarching goal of the digital marketing project was to increase the number of non-public assistance (TANF) child support applications submitted.
+As a result, analysis of administrative data is included to establish a framework for future intervention evaluations and to increase understanding of the demographics of the child support applicants.
+Administrative data included information on individuals who initiated a child support application in the six participating counties for the baseline period of August 5, 2018 to November 4, 2018 and the intervention period of August 5, 2019 to November 4, 2019.
 Applications were screened to include only those not currently receiving assistance (TANF).
-To eliminate foster care and child welfare related cases, those cases initiated by the county, as opposed to the custodial or non-custodial parents, were excluded.
+To eliminate foster care and child welfare related cases, those cases initiated by the county were excluded.

 The number of application inquiries to a county are a measure of application-related activity and may increase with more applications.
 Participating counties maintained inquiry logs as a measure of application interest and activity.
 Counties started logging contacts in mid-February 2019 and continued through the intervention period.
 The protocols for how inquiries are managed differed from county to county, making the compilation of comparable information difficult.
 As a result, only three county's logs (Boulder, Adams, and Montrose) were used in analysis.
 The logs were analyzed to compare activity from a baseline period of June and July 2019 to the intervention period of September and October 2019.
-The periods for comparison were established to align with internet activity periods described below.